WillowTree1184/RazorCookieAuthService/README.md

 # RazorCookieAuthService
-A namespace for razor to login, logout and get token which has been wrote in cookie.
+A namespace for razor server to login, logout and get token which has been wrote in cookie.

 There was a little accident when I uploaded it.
 So if you notice a problem with the code, please let me know as soon as possible.
 Thank you very much!